-Our school system didn’t have kindergarten, to my mother’s patient dismay, because she had to wait until I reached six and a half to drive me to a strange room and abandon me to Mrs. Turpening (later nicknamed Mrs. Turpentine.
+Our school system didn’t have kindergarten, to my mother’s dismay, because she had to wait until I reached six and a half to drive me to a strange room and abandon me to Mrs. Turpening (later nicknamed Mrs. Turpentine.
 I think I accidentally called her that once).
 Nice lady.
-Wore her hair up and braided.
+Wore her hair up in a braided bun.
 Played the piano too.
 Anyway…..I imagine Mom half dreaded the scene and planned on sitting on one of those teeny chairs at the back of the room for at least 3 months because I was ………… a Mama’s Baby.

 Look at that dress, would you?
 I should have been on the Lassie series—no doubt, as the kid in the well.
 Just remove my mother from the set and I wouldn’t need to be told to cry.